driainwilson/drone_detection/README.md

 ```

 Note - if you use a relative path for `<your_vide_file>` the script will first search for file in `grabber.parameters.video_root_dir`.
-If it cannot find a match it assumes it is absolute
+If it cannot find a match it assumes it is relative to where you are running the script from.